-While there may not be a direct correlation between donating plasma and subsequent muscle growth, there is an indirect affect since the following workouts may be impaired due to dehydration, fatigue, loss of protein (more on this below), sugars and potential discomfort — and this is exactly why you should be careful.
+While there may not be a direct correlation between donating plasma and subsequent muscle growth, there is an indirect affect since the following workouts may be impaired due to dehydration, fatigue, loss of protein (more on this below), sugars and potential discomfort — and this is exactly why you should be careful.1

 So if you intend to donate plasma or already have, be sure to follow the post plasma donation protocol below to understand the best way to recover from plasma donation in order to get back into the gym as soon as possible and more importantly, get back to lifting safely.

-Does Donating Plasma Affect Muscle Growth?
+How Donating Plasma Impacts Muscle Growth

 Donating plasma can hurt someone’s workout and short term gains and there may be a domino effect to a gym goer’s powerlifting programs or bodybuilding workout plans.
 However, in the long term, there is no evidence to support that it negatively impacts hypertrophy (muscle growth) or the body’s ability to repair muscle damage after strength training.

-Donating plasma has a negative impact on exercise performance as a result of decreased anaerobic capacity and blood donation itself affects strength training due to lower oxygen levels in the blood.1 This will obviously have an indirect impact on muscle growth because training will be hindered since not enough training volume and intensity can be applied to the regimen due to tiring quickly thus extracting a poor workout.
+Donating plasma has a negative impact on exercise performance as a result of decreased anaerobic capacity and blood donation itself affects strength training due to lower oxygen levels in the blood.3 This will obviously have an indirect impact on muscle growth because training will be hindered since not enough training volume and intensity can be applied to the regimen due to tiring quickly thus extracting a poor workout.

 It is therefore recommended to schedule a plasma donation before taking a rest day (or a few) from the regimen to allow plasma regeneration.